bhavukm/explain-devops-cicd-project/README.md

 ![image](https://github.com/user-attachments/assets/ea816416-3eb2-4d56-ae3f-3596f10758e5)

 Similarly, to deploy the qa version to prod, we will have another file for prod configuration, and it will trigger a production pipeline.
-However, it will also have a manual approval stage to approve the deployment.
+However, it will also have a **Manual Approval** stage to approve the deployment.
 So, we can say that we are using **Continuous Delivery** methodology and **NOT Continuous Deployment** in production.

 **What do you still need to learn so that you can answer questions on this project?**